gpanassol/projeto-api/README.md

 ## `mvn spring-boot:run`

-Runs the project api in the development mode.<br>
+Runs the project api in the development mode.
+API to http://localhost:8080/ <br/>

 ## `mvn test`